vitaly-t/excellent/README.md

 * [Modules] empower greater reusability and simpler distribution of controllers.
 * [Services] share functionality across all controllers.

-You can create whole libraries of reusable components that will work seamlessly with any UI framework, or on their own.
+You can create whole libraries of reusable components that will work with any UI framework, or on their own.

 #### Quick Links: &nbsp;[Examples]&nbsp; |&nbsp; [WiKi]&nbsp; |&nbsp; [API]